joedolson/my-calendar/src/readme.txt

 = 3.4.2 =

 * Bug fix: Revert fix that supported custom title formats in Full Site Editor, as it caused problems in some classic themes.
 * Bug fix: default_settings should only ever call add_option, not update_option.
+Resolves bug that could reset user's settings if they had previously uninstalled.
 * Bug fix: Accidentally used sanitize_textarea_field on event content instead of wp_kses_post, which stripped HTML.

 = 3.4.1 =